roytam1/mirbsd-cvs/src/distrib/i386/common/install.md

 	cat <<__EOT

-You will now create an OpenBSD disklabel inside the OpenBSD MBR partition.
-The disklabel defines how OpenBSD splits up the MBR partition into OpenBSD partitions in which filesystems and swap space are created.
+You will now create an MirBSD disklabel inside the MirBSD MBR partition.
+The disklabel defines how MirBSD splits up the whole disc into slices in which filesystems and swap space are created and other operating systems' filesystems are mapped.

-The offsets used in the disklabel are ABSOLUTE, i.e. relative to the start of the disk, NOT the start of the OpenBSD MBR partition.
+The offsets used in the disklabel are ABSOLUTE, i.e. relative to the start of the disk, NOT the start of the MirBSD MBR partition.
+If you have created a split space, i.e. one partition of type 27 and one or more partitions of type (e.g.) DB, use b<return>0<return>*<return>
+to enable using the entire disk for MirBSD.
+Be sure to create slices mapping all other operating systems' filesystems to not overwrite them.

 __EOT